oetiker/znapzend/README.md

 > such snapshots may linger indefinitely and "unexpectedly" consume disk
 > space for their uniquely referenced blocks.

+Current ZnapZend releases extend this support with an ability to also set a local ZFS property `org.znapzend:recursive=on` in such datasets (so there would be two properties -- to enable/disable and to recurse that), with the effect that whole sub-trees of ZFS datasets can be excluded from ZnapZend retention handling with one configuration in their common ancestor dataset (previously this would require `enabled=off` in each excluded dataset).

+This behavior can be useful, for example, on CI build hosts, where you would generally enable backups of `rpool/home` but would exclude the location for discardable bulk data like build roots or caches in the worker account's home.

+> **_NOTE:_**  Technically, the code allows to further set `enabled=on` in
+> certain sub-datasets of the not-enabled tree to re-enable snapshot tracking
+> for that dataset (maybe recursively to its descendants), but this feature
+> has not yet seen much use and feedback in real-life situations.
+It may be
+> possible that you would have to pre-create the parent datasets (disabled
+> on source) to receive regular backups from ZnapZend on remote destinations,
+> etc.

 Compilation and Installation from source Inztructionz
 -----------------------------------------------------